RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/interrogation_finale.md

 ### Commander Sylara Von's Response:

-> *Von enters in restraints, her expression serene, almost proud.*
+> *Von enters in restraints, her expression serene, almost peaceful.*
 >
 > "You are correct, Detective.
 I killed Ambassador Lorath.
-But not out of hate—out of LOVE.
-Love for my people.
-Love for our warrior spirit that this 'peace' would have extinguished."
+But not out of hate—out of LOVE."
 >
-> "The Ambassador was a coward.
-He would have sold our proud military tradition for human comfort and Federation weakness.
-I freed him from his own betrayal.
-In death, he serves Telirian honor better than he ever did in life."
+> "He was bound to my sister in an arranged marriage.
+In our culture, such unions are sacred, unbreakable in life.
+But I loved him, Detective.
+More than duty.
+More than honor."
 >
-> "And yes, I took 'personal leave.'
-To perform my ACTUAL duty—protecting Telirian civilization from the rot of peacetime."
+> "In Telirian belief, the only way to free a soul from an arranged union is through death and spiritual reunion.
+I gave him what he could never have in life—freedom from obligation, freedom to choose."
 >
+> "And yes, I took 'personal leave' to be with him one final time.
+To free him.
+So that one day, in the spirit realm, we can finally be together."
+>
 > *She looks at the Telirian Commander.*
 >
 > "You may execute me.
-But you know I'm right.
-This treaty will destroy us."
+I regret nothing.
+He is free now."

 ### Dr. Lyssa Thorne's Response: